WDC 65C02: Bit manipulation instructions

+Each of RMB, SMB, BBR, and BBS replaces a sequence of three instructions.

 Low-power modes

 In addition to the new commands above, WDC also added the STP and WAI instructions for supporting low-power modes.

-STP, STop the Processor, halted all processing until a hardware reset was issued.
-This could be used to put a system to "sleep" and then rapidly wake it with a reset.
-Normally this would require some external system to maintain main memory, and it was not widely used.
+STP, STop the Processor, halts all processing until a hardware reset is issued.
+This can be used to put a system to "sleep" and then rapidly "wake" (reactivate) it with a reset.